colinhumber/HUMDisqusWebView/README.md

 HUMDisqusWebView
 ================

 Wrapper around a UIWebView for displaying Disqus comments using Disqus's Javascript embed in native apps mechanism (http://help.disqus.com/customer/portal/articles/472096-javacript-embed-in-native-apps).
+HUMDisqusWebView handles all the Javascript setup and handling logins.

 This class doesn't inherit from UIWebView but forwards the UIWebView's public methods to a wrapped instance.